dddpaul/httpserv/README.md

       Print all headers
 ```

-Per request logging may be enabled by setting `X-Logging-Enabled header`, like:
+Per request logging may be enabled by setting `X-Logging-Enabled` header, like:

 ```
 http localhost:8080 X-Logging-Enabled:true
 ```

 or